 From there, using “the web app instead” function will enable anyone to see the meeting and chat by computer.

 Those who would also like to speak during the courtesy of the floor portion of the meeting can do it by calling 610-477-5793 and using the Conference ID: 841 854 041#.

 FUTURELV: THE REGIONAL PLAN UPDATE

 The Lehigh Valley Planning Commission (LVPC) in 2019 released FutureLV: The Regional Plan.
-It’s the region’s fifth comprehensive plan and in 2023, the Long-Range Transportation Plan portion of FutureLV is being updated after an additional public engagement campaign that included a second regionwide survey, and meetings with all 62 municipalities, community organizations, government agencies and residents.
-The Draft Update of FutureLV is provided below..
-That document is open for public comment September 6 through October 6.
+It’s the region’s fifth comprehensive plan for the region and in 2023, the Long-Range Transportation Plan portion of FutureLV was updated after an additional public engagement campaign that included a second regionwide survey, and meetings with all 62 municipalities, community organizations, government agencies and residents.
+FutureLV, with the updated Long-Range Transportation Plan, is provided below.
+That document was open for public comment September 6 through October 6.
 Based on those comments, changes were made and a second comment period was open from October 25th through November 8th.
 The final document was adopted by the Lehigh Valley Transportation Study on November 15th.

 FutureLV is among the first comprehensive plans in the nation that merges the land use, economic, environmental, housing, preservation and farming policies with the transportation planning and investment policies of the Lehigh Valley Transportation Study (LVTS).
 FutureLV covers both Lehigh and Northampton counties, creating a forward-thinking strategy that leads the region into the future, while addressing the needs of today.

 The federally designated Metropolitan Planning Organization, Lehigh Valley Transportation Study, in coordination with the Commonwealth of Pennsylvania and US Department of Transportation